dynatrace-oss/unguard/src/frontend-nextjs/README.md

 npm run dev
 ```

-Note that the API is dependent on the other microservices, therefore the frontend will fail to retrieve and show any data.
+Note that the frontend relies on the API, which is dependent on the other microservices.
+Therefore, when running only the frontend locally, it will not be able to retrieve or display any data.

 ### Developing with Kubernetes services